nandinip92/ZooManagement/README.md

 ## Zoo Management

-This is a backend API (.NET web API) for a new Zoo.
+This is a backend API (.NET web API) for MysteriousZoo to efficiently manage a zoo's animal collection, including tracking various animal types, their species, and classifications.

 Data is stored in the SQLite database.
 This contains the following endpoints

 - paginated Animals list
 - Species